KonstntinM/Gremi-O-Mat/docs/election/post.md

-# Create User's Account
+# Create a new election

-Create a new election.
+Create a new election and retrive an access code.

 **URL** : `/election/`